-A multiagent model, called SAMBA and fully described elsewhere (Castella et al. 2000), was designed to mimic individual management of natural resources and the resulting impact at watershed village level on land use and local institutions.
+The land use analysis showed that the viability and productivity of the current agricultural system depend to a large extent on the spatial organization of the crop, livestock, and forest sub-systems at the watershed level.
+A computer model, called SAMBA and fully described elsewhere (Castella et al. 2000), was designed to mimic individual management of natural resources and the resulting impact at watershed - village level on land use and local institutions.
 This model was parameterized based on the data collected during the land use analysis stage.
 It has been used to test the main hypotheses derived from field studies.
-For example, it helped to explain the impact of rules for distributing lowland to households in the early 1980's on the land use in the uplands during the same decade (Castella et al. 2000).
+For example, it helped explaining the impact of rules for distributing lowland to households in the early 1980's on the land use in the uplands during the same decade (Castella et al. 2000).
 This simulation platform made it possible for a group of scientists from different disciplines and backgrounds to better understand past, poorly documented land use change.
-They could conduct repeatable simulated experiments with no risk of negative consequences on the ecosystem or on the community relying on it.